The Book of Numbers does what it says: it names and numbers Israel.

 Exodus 19:1 to Numbers 10:10 describes how this ragtag rescued people were received into a formal covenant of relationship with the God who brought them out of Egypt.
 Here they receive instructions about how to live within this covenantal relationship.

-So as they recount and retell the ancient stories of the ancestors, they surely were confessing again their own faithlessness in light of the covenant faithfulness of the One Who Called them.
-They told the old old stories with a stubborn hope that the God of Covenant would rescue once again.
+Israel told the old old stories with a stubborn hope that the God of Covenant would keep covenant and rescue them once again.
 As you read, consider the implications of Israel retelling these ancient stories through the lens of their current estrangement.
 It makes these stories all the more poignant.

 We finish Hebrews this week with the famous list of Israel’s heroes of faith.
-How many of these people do you recognize?
+How many of these Old Testament characters do you recognize?

 Notice how slowly we are moving through the Gospel of Luke.
-Take your time.
-Ponder the life and times of the one who finally lived wholly and perfectly within the covenant relationship, Israel’s Messiah.
+This is intentional: take your time to ponder the life and times of the one who finally lived wholly and perfectly within this covenant relationship with YHWH: Jesus of Nazareth, Israel’s Messiah.